AmrEldib/amreldib.github.io/blog/_posts/2015-02-20-IntroToGitHubTalk.md

 category: blog
 commentsSection: 'true'
 frontpage: 'true'
-excerpt: I got a chance last Tuesday to give a session at MaptimeYVR titled 'Intro to GitHub'.
-It was a lot of fun and a great chance to meet everybody
+excerpt: "I got a chance last Tuesday to give a session at MaptimeYVR titled 'Intro to GitHub'.
+It was a lot of fun and a great chance to meet everybody"
 tags:
 - Talk
 - GitHub